 (Welcome to Scariest Scene Ever, a column dedicated to the most pulse-pounding moments in horror.
-In this edition: 47 Meters Down has one of the most terrifying horror movie moments in recent memory.)
+In this edition: Pulse proves you don’t need a jump scare to induce goosebumps.)

 Read More »